-2. The cost of diet pills doesn't measure up the results.
+2. The cost of diet pills doesn't measure up to the results.

 Above and beyond health and safety concerns, Dr. O'Toole also shies away from weight loss medications because of their cost and less-than-stellar results.

-Trials of the three drugs added to the market in 2014, report modest weight loss, averaging five percent to 10 percent over a 12-month period.
-Stack that against a price tag of more than $200 per month (more than $2,000 per year), and the cost per pound dropped is quite staggering.
+Trials of the three drugs mentioned above report modest weight loss, averaging 5 to 10% over a 12-month period.
+Stack that against a price tag of more than $200 per month, and the cost per pounds dropped is quite staggering.
 Furthermore, weight loss medications may not be appropriate for long-term use.

 With two-thirds of Americans being overweight or obese, it's no surprise that the weight loss supplement industry is a lucrative one.
 Not being regulated by the FDA means safety standards, testing and authenticity claims for these supplements leave much to be desired.
-As Dr. O'Toole says, just because a product is sold without a prescription doesn't automatically mean it's safe.
-Many a weight loss product has been pulled off the market for that very reason.
+Just because a product is sold without a prescription doesn't mean it's safe.

-So, if you're trying to lose a few pounds (and really, who among us isn't?) think back to that age-old advice, the stuff you've probably been hearing most of your life: Eat healthy, real foods, avoid sugar and processed foods, and exercise regularly.
+So, if you're trying to lose a few pounds, think back to that age-old advice: Eat healthy, real foods, avoid sugar and processed foods, and exercise regularly.
 That truly is the best recipe for long-term, sustainable and affordable weight loss, and it works!